Austin Mack: New York Giants

 Mack signed with the New York Giants as an undrafted free agent on April 25, 2020, shortly after the conclusion of the 2020 NFL draft.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
+He was waived on September 5, and was re-signed to the practice squad the following day.
 On October 3, Mack was elevated to the active roster, but he was listed inactive for the team's game the next day against the Los Angeles Rams and was subsequently reverted to the practice squad.
-Mack was signed to the active 53-man roster on October 13, 2020, and made his NFL debut on October 18, catching one pass for one yard in a 20–19 win over the Washington Football Team.
+Mack was signed to the active 53-man roster on October 13, and made his NFL debut on October 18, catching one pass for one yard in a 20–19 win over the Washington Football Team.
 On November 8, he caught four passes for 72 yards in a 23–20 win against Washington, including a 50-yard reception from Daniel Jones.

 On August 31, 2021, Mack was placed on injured reserve.
 He was released on September 7.

 Tennessee Titans

 Mack signed with the Tennessee Titans' practice squad on November 23, 2021.
-He was released on November 30.
+He was released by the Titans on November 30.

 San Francisco 49ers

-On December 6, 2021, Mack was signed to the San Francisco 49ers practice squad.
+On December 6, 2021, Mack was signed to the San Francisco 49ers' practice squad.
 He signed a reserve/future contract with the 49ers on February 2, 2022.
-He was waived/injured on August 22, and placed on injured reserve.
-He was released on August 27.
+Mack was waived/injured on August 22, and placed on injured reserve.
+He was released by San Francisco on August 27.

 Montreal Alouettes (first stint)

 On May 4, 2023, Mack signed with the Montreal Alouettes of the Canadian Football League (CFL).
-On June 23, 2023, against the Hamilton Tiger-Cats, he caught his first two touchdown passes and helped the Alouettes with a 38–12 win over the Tiger-Cats.
+On June 23, against the Hamilton Tiger-Cats, he caught his first two touchdown passes and helped the Alouettes with a 38–12 win over the Tiger-Cats.
 In his first year in the CFL, Mack played in 17 regular season games where he had 78 receptions for 1,154 yards and four touchdowns.
 He finished fifth in the league in receiving yards and was named a CFL All-Star for his outstanding first season in the league.
 In the team's two playoff games, he had seven catches for 82 yards and one touchdown as the team qualified for the Grey Cup championship game.
 In the 110th Grey Cup, Mack led all receivers with six receptions for 103 yards and one touchdown as the Alouettes defeated the Winnipeg Blue Bombers 28–24.

 Atlanta Falcons

 On January 10, 2024, Mack signed a reserve/future contract with the Atlanta Falcons.
-He was waived on August 12.
+He was waived by the Falcons on August 12.